-Even though CMPSC 101 is currently full, interested students and their entrance advisers can contact Greg Kapfham@allegheny.edu) if they have taken an AP Computer Science Examination (and scored a 3, 4, or 5) or if they have some background knowledge in programming in Java or Python.
+Interested students and their entrance advisors can contact Gregory Kapfhammer (gkapfham@allegheny.edu) if they have taken an AP Computer Science Examination (and scored a 3, 4, or 5) or if they have some background knowledge in programming in Java or Python.
 The instructor may add students to this course beyond the set limit if the room capacity and software and hardware availability permit doing so.
-The Department of Computer Science will also offer a section of this class during the Module 2 of the Spring 2022 semester.